canjs/can-view-callbacks/docs/attr.md

 		}
 	};

-	compute.bind("change", showOrHide);
+	compute.on("change", showOrHide);
 	showOrHide();

-	el.addEventListener("removed", function onremove(){
+	domEvents.addEventListener.call( el, "removed", function onremove(){
-		compute.unbind("change", showOrHide);
+		compute.off("change", showOrHide);
-		el.removeEventListener("removed", onremove);
+		domEvents.removeEventListener.call("removed", onremove);
 	});
 });
 ```

-@release 2.1

-Registers the `attrHandler` callback when `attributeName` is found
-in a template.

 @param {String|RegExp} attributeName A lower-case attribute name or regular expression
 that matches attribute names.
 Examples: `"my-fill"` or `/my-\w/`.

-@param {function(HTMLElement,can.view.attrData)} attrHandler(el, attrData)
+@param {function(HTMLElement,can-view-callbacks.attrData)} attrHandler(el, attrData)
 A function that adds custom behavior to `el`.

 @body

 ## Use

-`can.view.attr` is used to add custom behavior to elements that contain a
+`canViewCallbacks.attr` is used to add custom behavior to elements that contain a
 specified html attribute.
 Typically it is used to mixin behavior (whereas
-[can.view.tag] is used to define behavior).
+[can-view-callbacks.tag] is used to define behavior).

 The following example adds a jQueryUI tooltip to any element that has
 a `tooltip` attribute like `<div tooltip="Click to edit">Name</div>`.

-@demo can/view/doc/tooltip.html
+@demo demos/can-view-callbacks/tooltip.html

 ## Listening to attribute changes